bitpanda-labs/bitpanda-public-api-mcp/README.md

 ### Run the server

-To ensure the MCP endpoint (`/mcp`) is mounted, run the module entrypoint:
+Run the module entrypoint to start the MCP server:

 ```bash
 # Using Poetry